podium logo

 Net Promoter Score (NPS)

-The Net Promoter Score asks respondents how likely they are to recommend your brand, service, or product to a friend.
+The Net Promoter Score (NPS) survey asks respondents how likely they are to recommend your brand, service, or product to a friend.
 The survey uses a scale of 0 to 10, with 10 being extremely likely.
 Promoters are those who respond with a 9 or 10.
 Passives answer with a 7 or 8.
 Detractors answer with a score of 0 to 6.

 To calculate your NPS, you subtract the percentage of detractors from the percentage of promoters.
 This is the most commonly used metric for customer experience and is very useful for tracking long-term customer satisfaction.